All text in TRichView is stored as Unicode.

-Unicode is a modern worldwide character-encoding standard that uses 16-bit code values to represent all the characters used in modern computing, including technical symbols and special characters used in publishing.
+Unicode is a modern worldwide character-encoding standard allowing to represent all the characters used in modern computing, including technical symbols and special characters used in publishing.>

 TRichView can load, save, copy and paste Unicode text files, import Unicode text from RTF and export it to RTF, DocX and HTML.

 TRichView supports the Middle East languages where text is laid out in right-to-left reading order, as opposed to the default left-to-right order.

 TRichView also supports contextual shaping* and combining characters**, common for Arabic.